Sequential Bayesian parameter-state estimation in dynamical systems with noisy and incomplete observations via a variational framework: Numerical Experiments

-In the early stages, the joint distribution in nonlinear systems is often non-Gaussian.
+In the early stages, the joint posterior in nonlinear systems is often non-Gaussian.
 To demonstrate that FBOVI is able to capture such non-Gaussian features, we present the approximate joint posteriors obtained by FBOVI and the joint UKF.
-Figure~\ref{fig:joint_dist_e2} shows representative examples of these approximate joint posterior distributions.
+Figure~\ref{fig:joint_dist_e2} shows representative examples of these approximate joint posterior distributions at the simulation step $3025$, i.e., the learning step $k=5$.
 The results show that FBOVI is capable of capturing significant non-Gaussian features in both parameter-state and state-state joint distributions.
-Importantly, although FBOVI employs Gaussian filtering to approximate the conditional distribution of the state given the parameters, the absence of a mean-field assumption allows the resulting joint distributions to preserve their inherent non-Gaussian structure.
+Importantly, although FBOVI employs Gaussian filtering to approximate the conditional distribution of the state given the parameters, not imposing a mean-field assumption allows the resulting joint distributions to retain the inherent non-Gaussian dependence structure between the parameters and the state.
 As a result, the marginal posterior distributions of the states, after integrating out the parameters, can still exhibit rich, non-Gaussian behavior.